Alex Gallardo

 AIC is designed to prepare incarcerated individuals’ success upon release, enhance rehabilitative goals, and improve the safety and environment of CDCR institutions.

-Such programing enhances the participant’s life, focusing on diversity, equity, trust, and inclusion while centering healing and impact understanding within communities both inside & outside of the institutions.
-ACK provides regular classes on a diverse array of subjects that include visual, media, performing, and multidisciplinary arts.
+Such programming enhances the participant’s life, focusing on diversity, equity, trust, and inclusion while centering healing and impact understanding within communities inside and outside the institutions.
+ACK provides regular classes on various subjects, including visual, media, performing, and multidisciplinary arts.
 Offering creative outlets help incarcerated individuals with problem-solving skills and provides coping mechanisms that reduce the impacts of stress and trauma.

 AIC

-The main goal of AIC is to reduce recidivism which is basically lowering the chances of people reoffending and going back to prison.
-This directly effects the community in which many participants are a part of in so many ways.
+The main goal of AIC is to reduce recidivism, basically lowering the chances of people reoffending and returning to prison.
+This directly affects the community in which many participants participate in so many ways.

-ACK is focusing on continuing providing classes to institutions as well as bridging this communication gap by providing more opportunities for the public to view and get involved with such positive programs.
-Many communities are affected by incarceration, community events would give a sense of connection between incarcerated people and the outside community.
-We plan to expand services ensuring that more institutions and participants can experience the transformative benefits of the arts.
+ACK is focusing on continuing to provide classes to institutions as well as bridging this communication gap by providing more opportunities for the public to view and get involved with such positive programs.
+Many communities are affected by incarceration; community events would give a sense of connection between incarcerated people and the outside community.
+We plan to expand services, ensuring that more institutions and participants can experience the transformative benefits of the arts.

 AIC Student